K-NIMESH/Harvard-University-cs50-Python/README.md

 #### 1. camelCase

 The file called camel.py, implements a program that prompts the user for the name of a variable in camel case and outputs the corresponding name in snake case.
 The program assumes that the user’s input will indeed be in camel case.

+#### 2. Coke Machine

+The file called coke.py, implements a program that prompts the user to insert a coin, one at a time, each time informing the user of the amount due.
+Once the user has inputted at least 50 cents, the program will output how many cents in change the user is owed.
+The program will assume that the user will only input integers, and ignore any integer that isn’t an accepted denomination.